Bretislav Friedrich: Academic career

 In 1981-82, he was a postdoc with Jean Futrell at the University of Utah, in Salt Lake City, where he studied vibrational Feshbach resonances in low-energy charge-transfer scattering and other elementary collision process.
 He then returned to the J. Heyrovsky Institute of Physical Chemistry and Electrochemistry as a research scientist.
 In 1986-87, he was an Alexander von Humboldt Fellow in the department of Peter Toennies at the Max-Planck-Institut für Strömungsforschung in Göttingen, where he studied inelastic proton scattering by atoms and molecules.

 In 1987, Bretislav Friedrich joined Dudley Herschbach's group at Harvard University, at first as a research associate.
 During the following sixteen years at Harvard, he developed techniques to orient and align gas-phase molecules by exploiting the interactions between their permanent and induced dipole moments and external electric, magnetic, and optical fields.
 Together with the group of John Doyle at Harvard Physics, he also pioneered the study of cold molecules, by helping to develop the buffer-gas cooling technique and its combination with magnetic trapping.
 In 1997, he was appointed Senior Research Fellow and Lecturer in Chemistry at Harvard University.

 In 2003, he became a Research Group Leader at the Fritz Haber Institute of the Max Planck Society in Berlin, Germany, where he has been based ever since.
 His current research is chiefly theoretical (with a predilection for an analytic approach), but closely related to ongoing experiments.
 It revolves around interactions of molecules with and in fields and branches out into areas such as super-symmetric quantum mechanics, quantum computing, and spectroscopy of molecules in helium nano-droplets.

 Personal life

-Bretislav Friedrich and his wife, Christine Storch, have three children, Juliane (b.
+Bretislav Friedrich and his wife, Christine Friedrich, nee Storch, have three children, Juliane (b.
 2007), Christian (b.
 2008) and Jitka (b.
 2010).
 His daughter Jana (b.
 1982), from his marriage with Helena Friedrich (1955–2002), is a graphic-design artist, living in Prague.